WinVector/WVPlots/README.md

 WVPlots
 =======

 Common plots we use for analysis and presentation (on top of ggplot2 in [R](https://cran.r-project.org)).
-For an introduction see: <http://www.win-vector.com/blog/2016/04/wvplots-example-plots-in-r-using-ggplot2/>
+For an introduction please see: [here](http://www.win-vector.com/blog/2016/04/wvplots-example-plots-in-r-using-ggplot2/)

 Website: <https://github.com/WinVector/WVPlots>